| Home | Overview | Developed Country | Developing Country |

 Leaders: Epaphras Alex & Ole Meing’ataki, TANAPA

 Participants will split into three groups and drive through different parts of the park to determine the prevalence of skin lesions in giraffe.
-Counts of affected and unaffected giraffe will be determined and the locations of giraffe recorded using handheld GPS units.
+Counts of affected and unaffected giraffe will be determined and the locations of giraffe recorded.
 Digital photographs of skin lesions will be taken to build a digital library of the disease presentation.
 Additionally, if buffalo herds are encountered, the location will be recorded, the number of bulls, cows and calves counted, and the body condition of the herd assessed.
-Participants may input data to create a map of affected and unaffected individ
+Participants may input data to create a map of affected and unaffected individuals and buffalo herds.

 Leaders: Ole Meing’ataki & Epaphras Alex, TANAPA